Minimally Invasive Hepato Pancreato Biliary Fellowship Program Curriculum

 The curriculum for the Hepato-Pancreatic & Biliary Surgery Fellowship describes the following goals and objectives in the framework of the ACGME core competencies including:

-Clinical and research components
+Clinical and Research Components

 - Each HPB surgery fellow will participate in the critical or key portions of major HPB operative procedures.
 At the completion of the fellowship the HPB fellow will be able to perform major HPB operations independently.